-- ÿ3.
-Any interest in a patent or copyright not acquired as part of a business. - ÿ4.
+- Intangible property, other than section 197 intangibles, including: - 1.
+Computer software.
+Use the straight line method over 36 months. - 2.
+Any right to receive tangible property or services under a contract or granted by a governmental unit (not acquired as part of a business). - 3.
+Any interest in a patent or copyright not acquired as part of a business. - 4.
 Residential mortgage servicing rights.
 Use the straight line method over 108 months.

 See section 167(f) for more details.
+Prior years' depreciation, plus current

 Prior years' depreciation, plus current year's depreciation, can never exceed the depreciable basis of the property.